Posted inCongress & Federal Gov., Housing & Homelessness, Local Government

 City suspends rabbit adoptions

-Ahead of the Easter holiday weekend, the City of Albuquerque Animal Welfare Department (AWD) will be suspending rabbit adoptions at all city shelters from Thursday, March 28 through Monday, April 1.
-Rabbit adoptions […]
+Ahead of the Easter holiday weekend, the City of Albuquerque Animal Welfare Department (AWD)ย will be suspending rabbit adoptions at all city shelters fromย Thursday, March 28 through Monday, April 1.ย Rabbit adoptions will resume on Tuesday, April 2.ย The Animal Welfare Dept. wants to remind people the family life commitment for a rabbit is not one week […]

 Albuquerque Community Safety looking for new leader